The front hallway is looking sooooo good these days, thanks to our new mid-century modern inspired exterior door!

-Last year I asked you to weigh in on my door dilemma: paint the existing door (which Hubs and I didn't love), save up for an expensive, mid-century style door that we did love, or buy an affordable replacement that was better, but not perfect.
+Last year I asked you to weigh in on my door dilemma: paint the existing door (which Hubs and I didn’t love), save up for an expensive, mid-century modern inspired exterior door that we did love, or buy an affordable replacement that was better, but not perfect.

 Here’s the door we had:

 At the time, I had a voting widget embedded in the post and 75% of you thought I should just paint the existing door, while 20% said keep questing (although some of you cheated and said paint the door and keep questing).
 There were some great comments too, with some excellent ideas, and I am so thankful for the sound advice.
 In the end, I took your advice and painted our existing door aqua, using Beauti-Tone’s Cyan Sky (C13-3-0681-4).

 Paint was a fabulous, budget-friendly way to spruce up the old door.
 In a bright and cheery shade of aqua, it already made me smile, but I have to admit that we still didn’t love it.
 As luck would have it, I recently had the opportunity to partner with a Canadian home improvement store to help our little lake house make a better first impression.

 Although we lived with the aqua-painted original door for about a year, these days we’re greeted by this mid-century modern inspired exterior door:

 You’ll never guess where this mid-century modern inspired exterior door from…